 (This clearly indicates that he was sitting in front of the Prophet, not beside him.
 And this is the sitting position of a student).

-The Urgency of the Material in Gabriel’s Questions
+The Systematic Content of Gabriel’s Questions

 لأن علوم الشريعة كلها راجعة إليه , ومتشعبة منه , فهو جامع لطاعات الجوارح والقلب أصولا وفروعا 4